open-formulieren/open-forms/docs/configuration/prefill/communication_preferences.rst

     the `Customer Interactions API`_.
 In the Configuration popup select the API group created in the "Configuration" section and the profile form variable.

-It's possible to use "Profile" component without the configured prefill plugin. but then no initial data would be retrieved from the API.

 Technical
 =========